- Photos & Map

 The passes are closed in winter.

-Keep an eye on the weather forecast - the weather can change quickly in the Alps.
+Keep an eye on the weather forecast – the weather in the Alps can change quickly.

 Nearby